Afghanistan Taliban plan 3-day cease-fire for Eid holiday

-KABUL, Afghanistan (AP) — Afghanistan’s Taliban said Monday they would participate in a three-day cease-fire for the Eid-al-Fitr holiday this week marking the end of the Muslim holy month of Ramadan.
+KABUL, Afghanistan (AP) — Afghanistan’s Taliban Monday announced a three-day cease-fire for the Eid-al-Fitr holiday this week marking the end of the Muslim holy month of Ramadan.

 The cease-fire would begin on either Wednesday or Thursday.
 The Muslim calendar follows lunar cycles and the Eid holiday depends on the sighting of the new moon.